Draglesss/t-SNE-PSO/CONTRIBUTING.md

 1. A clear description of the feature
 2. The motivation for the feature
 3. Possible implementation approaches if you have them

+## Continuous Integration

+The project uses GitHub Actions for CI/CD.
+When you submit a pull request, automated tests will run on multiple operating systems (Windows, Linux, macOS) and Python versions.
+Make sure your code passes all checks before requesting a review.

 Thank you for contributing to TSNE-PSO!